roytang/blog/content/post/2023/06/mtgmom-limited-recap/index.md

 When I checked my account, I saw that I actually had enough play points to enter a draft league, which I had never done before so I gave it a try.
 I think I put together a decent deck; I drafted Glissa for the first time!
 It's such a bomb, but never got a chance during the games and I only managed a 1-2.

 {{% photos mtgo %}}

+### Magic Arena Stats

+Last time I said I'd compile these into a table, but apparently I haven't yet so here it is now: [General Arena Stats](/page/stats/mtg/#general-arena-stats).
+This table tells me MOM was a low-yield set for me; less games played and gold earned.
+Probably because I was drafting so poorly in this set.
+Or maybe I've just been playing less because I was busy.

+{{% photos stats %}}

 ### Next